ivonunes/plumekit/docs/aws.md

-1. **Provision the services** the `[targets.aws]` profile references: an S3 bucket, the SQS queue, SSM parameters for your secrets, the DynamoDB tables (KV, cache with a TTL attribute, and channel state), an RDS Postgres instance, and the SES identity.
+1. **Provision the services** the `[targets.aws]` profile references: an S3 bucket, the SQS queue, SSM parameters for your secrets, the DynamoDB tables (KV, cache with a TTL attribute and channel state), an RDS Postgres instance, and the SES identity.
 2. **Create the function** on the `provided.al2` runtime with `function.zip` as the code and `bootstrap` as the handler.
 Set the environment variables from the table above; the execution role supplies the AWS credentials.